fauzeya67/DevOps-challenges/Linux/DAY4.md

 Transfer a file named `index.html` from `/var/www/html/` on Server A to Server B’s same location using `scp`.
 Ensure the file is accessible through a web browser from Server B.

 ### 3. Running Apache and Nginx Simultaneously
-Configure Apache to run on port 8080 and Nginx on port 80 on the same server.
+Configure Apache  and Nginx simultaneously.
 Place separate `index.html` files in their document roots and verify both servers are running without conflict.

 ### 4. Search with grep
 Search for all lines containing the word “error” (case-insensitive) in the `/var/log/syslog` file.
 Save the output to a file called `errors.txt`.